Mrtracker-new/Sortify/README.md

 <summary><b>Windows Defender Warnings</b></summary>
 <br>

-1. See [DEFENDER_SOLUTIONS.md](DEFENDER_SOLUTIONS.md) for detailed solutions
+1. Add an exclusion for the Sortify executable in Windows Defender
 2. Consider using the signed installer from the releases page
-3. Add an exclusion for the Sortify executable in Windows Defender
+3. Check that the download source is the official GitHub repository
 </details>

 ## 🔧 Technical Details